Manatee: Culture

 The manatee has been linked to folklore on mermaids.
 In West African folklore, they were considered sacred and thought to have been once human.
 Killing one was taboo and required penance.
 In the cosmogony of the Serer people of Senegal, Gambia, and Mauritania, the cayman and the manatee holds great significance in Serer mythology.
 The cayman is believed to hold the secrets of the past whilst the manatee holds the secrets of the future.

 In the novel Moby-Dick, Herman Melville distinguishes manatees ("Lamatins", cf. lamantins) from small whales; stating, "I am aware that down to the present time, the fish styled Lamatins and Dugongs (Pig-fish and Sow-fish of the Coffins of Nantucket) are included by many naturalists among the whales.
 But as these pig-fish are a noisy, contemptible set, mostly lurking in the mouths of rivers, and feeding on wet hay, and especially as they do not spout, I deny their credentials as whales; and have presented them with their passports to quit the Kingdom of Cetology."

 A manatee called Wardell appears in the Animal Crossing: New Horizons video game.
 He is part of a paid downloadable content expansion, managing and selling furniture to the player.

 In Rudyard Kipling's The White Seal (one of the stories in The Jungle Book), Sea Cow, about whom the story says that he has only six cervical vertebrae, is a manatee.

 The manatees Friends West Indian Manatee, Dugong, and Steller's Sea Cow appear in multiple Kemono Friends games, including the app version of Kemono Friends 3.

 In the Neapolitan region of Italy, a culinary legend exists around the consumption of manatees during World War II.
-In the story, when Naples and Salerno surrended to the Allies in 1943, the cities, lacking food supplies thanked the Allied generals by serving manatee from the aquarium.
+In the story, when Naples and Salerno surrendered to the Allies in 1943, the cities, lacking food supplies thanked the Allied generals by serving manatee from the aquarium.
 When this was revealed, the popular reaction was not shock, but questions over how it was prepared, to which the answer was "aglio-olio [garlic and olive oil], of course, with a little parsley."